 These hormones are produced by various glands in your body, including the thyroid gland, pituitary gland, and adrenal gland.

-Thyroid hormones, particularly thyroxine and triiodothyronine, play a crucial role in nail growth.
+Thyroid hormones, particularly thyroxine and triiodothyronine, play a key role in nail growth.

 These hormones regulate the metabolic rate of your body, which affects the speed at which your nails grow.